dfelinto/blender-manual/rigging/posing/editing.rst

 - When several bones of the same "family" are selected, *only the "most parent" ones are really transformed* - the descendants are just handled through the parent relationship process, as if they were not selected (see *Scaling bones, some of them related* - the third tip bone, outlined in yellow, was only scaled down through the parent relationship, exactly as the unselected ones, even though it is selected and active.
 Otherwise, it should have been twice smaller!).
 - When connected and unconnected bones are selected, and you start a grab operation, only the unconnected bones are affected.
 - When a child connected hinge bone is in the selection, and the "most parent" selected one is connected, when you hit :kbd:`G`, nothing happens - Blender remains in grab operation, which of course has no effect on a connected bone.
-This might be a bug, in fact, as I see no reason for this behavior…
+This might be a bug, in fact, as I see no reason for this behavior...

 So, when posing a chain of bones, you should always edit its elements from the root bone to the tip bone.
 This process is known as **forward kinematics**, or FK.
 We will see in a :doc:`later page <rigging/posing/inverse_kinematics>` that Blender features another pose method, called **inverse kinematics**, or IK, which allows you to pose a whole chain just by moving its tip.